Reduce screen time. Renew your life.

 — Neophytou et al. International Journal of Mental Health Addiction (2021)

 The U.S. Surgeon General recommended we “Reduce practices that lead to feelings of disconnection from others.
-These include harmful and excessive social media use, time spent in unhealthy relationships, and disproportionate time in front of screens instead of people.”
+These include harmful and excessive social media use…and disproportionate time in front of screens instead of people.”

 — Office of the U.S. Surgeon General (2023)